-The amount available under the revolving credit line may be reduced in the event that our borrowing base, which is based upon our qualified receivables and qualified inventory, is less than \$8.0 million.
-As of December 31, 2010, our qualified receivables were \$3.9 million and our qualified inventory was \$3.1 million which yielded a total borrowing base of \$7.0 million.
-Our revolving loan balance at the end of the year was \$2.7 million.
-The available revolving credit agreement at the end of the year was \$4.3 million.
-Obligations under the credit agreement are secured by substantially all of our assets.
-The credit agreement contains representations and warranties, and affirmative and negative covenants customary for financings of this type.
-If an event of default occurs, the agent may declare the banks' obligation to make loans terminated and all outstanding indebtedness, and all other amounts payable under the credit agreement, due and payable.
+The amount available under the revolving credit line may be reduced in the event that our borrowing base, which is based upon qualified receivables, qualified inventory, and equipment with a value up to a maximum of \$3.0 million, is less than \$18.0 million.
+As of December 31, 2011, our qualified receivables were \$5.2 million and our qualified inventory was \$3.2 million, which, when added to the \$3.0 million of equipment availability yielded a total borrowing base of \$11.4 million and consequently the full \$18.0 million revolving credit facility was not available to us.
+No amounts were outstanding under the revolving credit line at December 31, 2011.